 How and when social housing providers should get consent from the regulator before they undertake certain changes to their organisation.

-Guidance on how to get consent from the regulator for constitutional changes
+How to get consent from the regulator for constitutional changes

 Not-for-profit registered providers must generally get consent from the regulator before they undertake certain changes to their organisation, such as changing their objects and group structures.
 As regulator, the Homes and Communities Agency produces guidance notes to help providers make any significant changes.
 The regulator has set out how it will use its powers in relation to constitutional changes in the guidance note below.